ncbi/vadr/documentation/install.md

 ---
 ## Setting VADR environment variables <a name="environment"></a>

-As mentioned above, when you run 'vadr-install.sh', instructions will be output about how to change your environment variables so that you can run the VADR scripts.
+As mentioned above, when you run `vadr-install.sh`, instructions will be output about how to change your environment variables so that you can run the VADR scripts.
 Those instructions are also included below for reference, but without the actual path to where you ran `vadr-install.sh`